Abu Sufyan ibn Harb: Conversion to Islam

 Though Abu Sufyan did not participate in the truce negotiations at al-Hudaybiya in 628, he held peace talks with Muhammad in Medina when allies of the Quraysh apparently broke the truce.
 Information about the results of these talks is unclear, but Watt surmises that Abu Sufyan and Muhammad entered into an understanding of sorts.
 When Muhammad conquered Mecca in 630, Abu Sufyan played a key role in the city's surrender, being among the first Qurayshi leaders to submit and guaranteeing protection for his partisans.
+According to Ibn Ishaq's Sira, Abu Sufyan converted under threat.
+On the night before Muhammad's entry into Mecca, Abu Sufyan was brought before Muhammad, who asked him to recognize his prophethood.
+When he expressed doubt about Muhammad's prophethood, a companion present told him to "submit and testify that there is no God but Allah and that Muhammad is the apostle of God before you lose your head", after which he declared his conversion.

 He fought alongside the Muslims at the Battle of Hunayn against the Banu Thaqif of Ta'if, traditional rivals of Mecca, and the latter's tribal backers from the Hawazin confederation.
 During this battle, which ended in a decisive Muslim victory, he lost an eye, and was rewarded a relatively high percentage of the spoils to reconcile his heart.
 Because of his past trade relations with Ta'if, where he also owned property and had kinsmen, Abu Sufyan played a leading role in the dismantlement of the pagan sanctuary of al-Lat in the city.